Tutorial 2 - Going “hyper”spectral

 plt.show()

 Well folks, there you have it.
 Hyperspectral data, demystified.
 Well, maybe not entirely, but the tools here can be adapted to really help you explore the data and get a little more hands on with the raw reflectance information.
 Users often shy away from this information in favor of more geophysical variables that can be modeled and explained in the context of an ecosystem, like chlorophyll-a.
-This is completely understandable, but do keep in mind that every step you get away from the refelctance introduces additional uncertainties.
+This is completely understandable, but do keep in mind that every step you get away from the reflectance introduces additional uncertainties.
 Some folks have found that using raw reflectance values can outperform the use of more derived products, as in the case of modeling Atlantic Sturgeon habitat.